What does the hallmark 925 mean on silver jewellery?

 In our sterling silver Aquila ranges, our sterling 925 silver is guaranteed to be 92.5% pure silver mixed with copper (never nickel).
 The addition of copper metal allows for our jewellery to bear the gorgeous handmade designs of our highly skilled artisans.
-Take a look at our unique Sydney Collection for some authentic sterling silver designs to be inspired by.
+Take a look at some of our latest authentic sterling silver designs.

 Is sterling silver fake silver?